Bylaws, Kress Foundation History of Art Department

 1. Director of Graduate Studies

-2. Graduate Advisor in European/American Art
+2. Graduate Advisor in European and American/Global Modern and Contemporary Art

 3. Graduate Advisor in East Asian Art

-4. Undergraduate Advisor
+4. Director of Undergraduate Studies

 5. Members of special or ad-hoc committees as required